 - If you feel pain, stop immediately.

 - Do only small backbends and do not overextend your neck.
-Keep the head aligned with the length of the spine.
+Keep

 - If you have hip arthritis, be careful with asanas that “open up” the hips.